-Five questions and answers about using PROMODAG Reports in batch mode:
+Five questions and answers about using PPromodag Reports in batch mode:

 Q1: At what time does Microsoft Exchange create a new message tracking file?

 A: Date and time are always expressed in GMT/UTC in Exchange Server, and the Exchange system closes message tracking files at 00:00 GMT/UTC.

 Promodag Reports considers that the log is completely closed after 1AM GMT/UTC.

 Q2: At what time can I schedule my import batch jobs?

 A: Import batch jobs should be scheduled from 1 AM GMT/UTC onwards, after yesterday's logs have been closed.

 Q3: Is it better to import data everyday, or once a week/month?